hofan41/clapper/README.md

 **clapper** was designed to be fully functional via configuration.

 **clapper** works by adding a global pre-handler on all incoming server requests.
-This handler function is used to determine whether or not the user can do so by examining their access rights and the route's access pre-requisites.
+This handler function is used to determine whether or not the user can proceed so by examining their access rights and the route's access pre-requisites.

 ```javascript
 var Hapi = require('hapi');